 In order to achieve maximum efficiency, malicious actors will commonly employ or create botnets in order to maximize the impact of their attack.
 By utilizing many devices infected with malware, an attacker is able to leverage their efforts by launching a larger volume of attack traffic.

 Other avenues for stopping HTTP floods include the use of a web application firewall (WAF), managing an IP reputation database in order to track and selectively block malicious traffic, and on-the-fly analysis by engineers.
-Having an advantage of scale with over 9 million domains allows Cloudflare the ability to analyze traffic from a variety of sources and mitigate potential attacks with quickly updated WAF rules and other mitigation strategies to eliminate application layer DDoS traffic.Cloudflare DDoS Protection
+Having an advantage of scale with over 20 million Internet properties allows Cloudflare the ability to analyze traffic from a variety of sources and mitigate potential attacks with quickly updated WAF rules and other mitigation strategies to eliminate application layer DDoS traffic.Cloudflare DDoS Protection